backstage/backstage/docs/deployment/k8s.md

 ### Creating a PostgreSQL secret

 First, create a Kubernetes Secret for the PostgreSQL username and password.
-This will be used by both the PostgreSQL and Backstage deployments:
+This will be used by both the PostgreSQL database and Backstage deployments:

 ```yaml
 # kubernetes/postgres-secrets.yaml